discordjs/guide/guide/sharding/additional-information.md

 });
 ```

-The `shardArgs` property is what you would normally pass in if you executed your bot process without sharding, i.e.:
+The `shardArgs` property is what you would normally pass in if you executed your bot process without sharding, e.g.:

 ```
 node bot.js --ansi --color --trace-warnings